 But you could also grease the cookie sheets with shortening, or spray it with cooking spray.

-In the large mixer bowl, beat 2/3 cup of butter.
+With an electric mixer and a large bowl, beat 2/3 cup of butter.

 When the butter is soft and light in color, add 1 cup packed brown sugar gradually.

 Keep beating until the butter/sugar mixture is fluffy.

 Add the wet ingredients (2 Tablespoons milk, 1 egg and 1 teaspoon vanilla).

 The oatmeal mixture